 Batterer Intervention and Prevention Programs

 BIPPs work to challenge the belief structure of perpetrators and create an additional layer of supervision.
-Participants in the program are held accountable for their behavior and must acknowledge they alone are responsible for their abuse and violence.
+Participants in the program are held accountable for their behavior and must acknowledge they alone are responsible for their relationship cruelty, abuse and violence.

 BIPPS are accredited by the Texas Department of Criminal Justice-Community Justice Assistance Division and must adhere to the BIPP Guidelines which regulate minimum program requirements including: duration, facilitator training requirements, format and contact with victims and referral sources.